RTXteam/RTX-KG2/README.md

 not persist for the next build.
 Note: if the build system happens to terminate unexpectedly while running `version.sh`, you should check what state the file `s3://rtx-kg2-public/kg2-version.txt` was left in.

+#### Partial build of KG2

+In some circumstances, if there are no updates to any of the upstream source databases (like UMLS, ChEMBL, SemMedDB, etc.) that are extracted using `extract*.sh` scripts (as shown in the list of KG2 scripts), you can trigger a "partial" build that just downloads the OBO ontologies and does a build downstream of that.
+This can be useful in cases where you are testing a change to one of the YAML configuration files for KG2, for example.
+To do a partial build, in Step (8) above, you would run

+    bash -x ~/kg2-code/build-kg2.sh

+(note the absence of the `all` argument to `build-kg2.sh`).
+A partial build of KG2 may take about 12 hours.

+#### Test build of KG2

+For testing/debugging purposes, it is helpful to have a faster way to exercise the KG2 build code.
+For this, you may want to execute a "test" build.
+This build mode builds a smaller graph with a significantly reduced set of nodes and edges.
+To execute a "test" build, in Step (8) above, you would run:

+    bash -x ~/kg2-code/build-kg2.sh test

+In the case of a test build, the build log file names are changed:

+    ~/kg2-build/build-kg2-test.log
+    ~/kg2-build/build-kg2-ont-test-stderr.log

+and all of the intermediate JSON files that the build system creates will have `-test` appended to the filename before the usual filename suffix (`.json`).

 ### Option 2: build KG2 in parallel (about 54 hours) directly on an Ubuntu system: (NOT CURRENTLY WORKING, see Issue 694)